33-Year-Old Outfielder – Free Agent

 Justin Maxwell Contract Information:

-Signed a minor league contract with the Giants in December of 2014.
+Signed a minor league contract with the Red Sox in April of 2016.

 To instantly reveal our fantasy analysis of every player – including Justin Maxwell – simply subscribe now.

 |2013 (Multiple Teams)||29||MAJ||HOU/KC||75||262||234||35||59||26||16||3||7||25||6||2||23||78||0||1||4||.252||.328||.436||.764|